While the gun control debate amplifies, the overwhelming emotion in Uvalde is grief

 "It's sad for all the families, because we all do know each other.
 Everybody knows everybody," she told NPR as the kids run around the front yard of her home.
 "It's unimaginable."

-The surrounding neighborhood is quiet, with large trees and lots of dogs.
+A day after a lone gunman killed 21 people, most of them children, the neighborhood around the school is quiet.
 On a nearby street, two horses amble on the blacktop as a man in a car slowly leads them.

-Most doors and windows are closed the morning after the shooting, as crowds of reporters stand in front of the school.
-Agents from ATF knock on the doors of nearby houses to talk to neighbors about what they may have seen the previous day.
+ATF agents go door to door to talk to neighbors about what they may have seen the previous day.
 Law enforcement officers patrol the area, some wearing large cowboy hats.

-"We all went to Robb.
-My kids all went to Robb," Zapata said.
-"You really never think it's going to happen in a place like this."

 Zapata's children range in age from 17 to 24, and one of them knows the suspect from elementary school.